 Minimalism is the trend of having the cleanest, least cluttered look possible.
 Think straight lines, 90-degree angles, and a true form-follows-function mentality.
 Still, minimalist kitchens and bathrooms are far from boring.
 They are highly organized and tidy, promoting feelings of calm.
 Isn’t that what everyone wants in their home?

 If your kitchen is large enough, you might want to install an island.
 While you’re at it, why not put in two islands?
 This allows one to serve as the food prep area while the other accommodates casual entertaining.
 It’s the ideal choice if you often have large gatherings in your home.

 Whether you opt to follow the trends or incorporate your personal tastes into your kitchen or bathroom remodel, you need access to high-quality products to bring your design to life.
-Bath, Kitchen & Tile Center has been helping homeowners in DE, MD, PA, and NJ with their renovation goals since 1963.
-Check out our gallery for kitchen remodeling ideas and bathroom remodeling ideas.
-Then, contact us for help transforming the design of your home in 2020!
+Bath, Kitchen & Tile has been helping homeowners in DE, MD, PA, and NJ with their renovation goals since 1963.
+Check out our remodeling gallery for kitchen and bathroom remodeling ideas.
+Then, contact us for help transforming the design of your home!